Superrehtard/old_diaspora_wiki/assorted-notes.md

-Nushio> i'm interested in doing an android app for this :)
+Nushio> i'm interested in doing an android app for this :) matthew-roberts> and I'm interested in doing an iPhone app :)

 grippi> run bundle exec rake db:purge to clear the database